LivInTheLookingGlass/Tree/README.md

     T(unsigned long long chronological_index);  (not yet implemented) This method allows you to get the data from any known key or index.

+    T[string key]
+    T(string key)   (not yet implemented)
+These methods allow you to get the index of an item by its key.
+The first will get you the sorted index, and the second will retrieve its chronological index.

     T.Queue(int cmd, string data);
 This method will queue up any command into the built-in threadpool.
 Currently supported commands are 0 for remove, and 1 for add.
 Addition data format is "key,data".
 This will be changed to a pair<string,string> in a future release to allow for easier compatibility.